 Stop Talking, and Start Walking

 For the last year to the day, I’ve run in the same pair of shoes.
 I think they cost something like 50 dollars.
 They’ve done close to a thousand miles.
 Holes showed up in the toes almost 4 months ago.
 The bottoms have long been worn smooth.
 They’ve been chewed on by four different dogs and pissed on by at least one them.
 Every week since June, they took the train from Los Angeles to Riverside.
 God knows how many times I threw them in a rage because they were the closest thing to pick up.
 All I know is that my walls have plenty of skidmarks.
 I soaked them in the rain and 100 degree heat.
 I have been known to purposely run through puddles.
 They’ve never been washed and they’ve definitely never been “put away nicely.”
 And my feet feel just fucking fine.
+With this being said, I think it is time for a change, even if my feet do feel fine.
+I think something like the Vessi waterproof sneakers will be a great improvement to my old running shoes.

 Running is a multi-billion dollar industry.
 This is despite it being the most basic sport in existence.
 People have fancy heart monitors, energy goo, gym memberships and fucking special running socks.
 They use two hundred dollar shoes.
 All of this because it’s a buffer between getting down and dirty and hitting the road.
 That’s the masturbation that Tyler Durden was talking about.
 Self-destruction…